WillHolbrook/FYPCodeRepo/README.md

 | test_user_username      | test_user_username      | A simple non-staff Django Account                                                        |
 | DemoUser                | DemoPass1!              | A demo account which contains interesting reports with particularly useful summaries     |

-If you want to access the website from other devices/over the internet you need to provide access to the computer the docker containers are running on at port `8030`.
+To access the website from other devices/over the internet, make sure it is possible port `8030` on the system running the docker containers.

-To run the container on a port different to `8030` you can go into the file [./docker-compose-combined-populated.yml](./docker-compose-combined-populated.yml) and edit line 12 to be the port you want the container to run on instead of `8030`.
+To run the container on a port different to `8030`, edit the file [./docker-compose-combined-populated.yml](./docker-compose-combined-populated.yml) and change the "ports" setting, replacing `8030` with the required port number.
 For example change the following
 ```
 10    ...